FOREX-Dollar edges lower ahead of Fed's Powell comments

 Currency movements were more muted on Friday, after month-end trades on Thursday contributed to bigger swings, analysts said.

-The US dollar index - which tracks the currency against six major counterparts - was last down 0.2% at 103.3, after clocking its weakest monthly performance in a year in November. =USD
+The U.S. dollar index - which tracks the currency against six major counterparts - was last down 0.1% at 103.35, after clocking its weakest monthly performance in a year in November. =USD

-The dollar dipped 0.2% versus the yen to 147.855 per dollar, putting the yen on course for its third straight week of gains and pulling it away from the near 33-year low of 151.92 it touched in the middle of November.
+The dollar dipped as much as 0.4% versus the yen and was last down 0.1% at 148.140 per dollar.
+The yen is on course for its third straight week of gains, pulling it away from the near 33-year low of 151.92 it touched in the middle of November.

 Rising expectations of the Bank of Japan abandoning its ultra-easy monetary policy next year along with a drop in U.S. yields have buoyed the Asian currency in the past few weeks.